Skip to main content

 One of my favourite appetizers whenever we would go to our favourite North Indian restaurant as a family.
 Hi Mirchi! - located in Dwarka, Delhi.
 The tradition was to always start with Indo-Chinese appetizers before diving into our North Indian favorites.
 We’d always pick and choose between Chilli Paneer or Chilli Potatoes.

 I just love the crispy paneer and that bold and luscious sauce with the heat that packs a punch.
 I always used to view chilli paneer as a dish for a special occasion, and I’ve only made it myself a handful of times.
-As I mention in my free motivational guide to explore your potential in the kitchen, Making Cooking Fun!!, going out to eat can inspire you to try new creations!
+As I mention in my free motivational guide to explore your potential in the kitchen, Making Cooking Fun!, going out to eat can inspire you to try new creations!
 I always love my chilli paneer, and having had it so often at restaurants inspired me to try an easier and healthier version with the air fryer.
 As a result, now that I’ve tried this air fryer version, it can now be part of a regular dinner rotation thanks to the time and preparation saved!

 Using your air fryer will not only cut down on the cooking time but it will also keep the paneer nice and soft on the inside with a perfect crispiness on the outside.
 You’ll love this recipe because you can make this iconic restaurant favourite dish at home without the messiness and hassle of deep frying or even shallow frying, plus it’s much more nutritious for you!
 This post will show you all the steps to recreating this healthier version of this popular appetizer, from the batter to air frying and making the sauce.
 If you’re going to make this for guests for a party or just want to make dinner exciting, then this is for you!
 If Indo-Chinese cuisine is new to you, then this recipe is perfect to make as part of your Live to Cook one-month challenge!
 Also make sure to share your crispy creations, favorite tweaks, or any questions in the comments below!
 Don’t forget to bookmark this recipe for your next craving and spread the flavor by sharing it with friends and family.